Every challenge and every solution is unique.

 Injured Marines and Sailors make up the core members of Team Semper Fi and injured service members from all branches of the service who receive assistance through America's Fund make up the core of Team America's Fund.
 Under the Peter Murphy Semper Fi Fund Sports Program, the Fund's goal for Team Semper Fi and Team America's Fund is to provide encouragement, motivation, and individual goals through sports.
 This program provides an exciting outlet and powerful peer support for our wounded service members and their families.
-SFF provides coaches, specialized sporting equipment, team uniforms, entry fees, and travel expenses for the injured team members to compete in events across the country.
+We provide coaches, specialized sporting equipment, team uniforms, entry fees, and travel expenses for the injured team members to compete in events across the country.
 Click here to find out more about the Team Semper Fi and Team America's Fund!

 PTSD and TBI Support

 Many returning service members suffer from Post Traumatic Stress (PTS) and Traumatic Brain Injury (TBI), a consequence of exposure to blasts and explosions while in theater.
 TBI is now so common that it has been labeled the "hallmark" of the conflicts in Iraq and Afghanistan.
 We recognized the need for specialized assistance for these service members and implemented PTS and TBI support to meet this growing need.
 To learn more, contact us directly or visit our Resources section.